 Sveitsi (‘Switzerland’) was the ski jumping site of Fiskarin Työväen Urheilijat.
-In the 1960s, small hills were built in suitable places where enthusiast ski jumpers could practice jumping.
+In the old days, small hills were built in suitable places where enthusiast ski jumpers could practice jumping.
 During this time, the golden age of ski jumping in Fiskars started coming to an end, and in 1970 the Fiskars Winter Games were held for the last time.
 Fiskars’ biggest ski jumping heroes were Uuno Suominen and Yrjö Kivivirta, and they also won the Finnish national ski jumping championship.

 Literature and information: